microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sitepagetemplate-create.md

 In the request body, supply a JSON representation of the [sitePageTemplate](../resources/sitepagetemplate.md) resource to create.

 > **Notes:** :
 > 1. You must include `@odata.type=#microsoft.graph.sitePageTemplate` in the request body.
 The `@odata.type=#microsoft.graph.sitePageTemplate` is a property in the HTTP request body for the Microsoft Graph API, specifying the page template type for SharePoint.
-It's crucial for successful request body parsing.
-> 2. If you're using the response from the [Get sitePageTemplate](../api/sitepagetemplate-get.md) operation to create a **page template**, we recommend that you add the HTTP header `Accept: application/json;odata.metadata=none`.
-This will remove all OData metadata from the response.
+> 2. If you're using the response from the [Get sitePageTemplate](../api/sitepagetemplate-get.md) operation to create a **page template**, we recommend that you add the HTTP header `Accept: application/json;odata.metadata=none` to remove all OData metadata from the response.
 You can also manually remove all OData metadata.
 ## Response

 If successful, this method returns a `201` and the created [sitePageTemplate](../resources/sitepagetemplate.md) object.